backstage/backstage/plugins/airbrake/README.md

 ## Local Development

-Start this plugin in standalone mode by running `yarn start` inside the plugin directory.
-This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.
-It is only meant for local development, and the setup for it can be found inside the [/dev](./dev) directory.
+Start this plugin in standalone mode by executing 'yarn start' from within the plugin directory.
+This technique of providing the plugin speeds up iteration, setup, and hot reloading.
+The configuration is exclusively for local development and may be found in the [/dev] (./dev) directory.

 > A mock API will be used to run it in standalone.
 If you want to talk to the real API [follow the instructions to start up Airbrake Backend in standalone](../airbrake-backend/README.md#local-development).